How is the writing of insurance contracts regulated in your jurisdiction?

 It should also be noted that the Conciliation Board in Norway is the court of first instance (instead of the City Court) if the claim is valued at less than NOK 200,000 or if one of the parties is not represented by a Norwegian lawyer.

-Insurance disputes can also be decided by the Norwegian Financial Services Complaints Board which is a quasi-judicial body that decides disputes arising between finance companies and their customers in service areas such as insurance, banking, financing, securities funds and debt collection.
+Insurance disputes can also be decided by the Norwegian Financial Services Complaints Board (Finansklagenemnda / FinKN) which is a quasi-judicial body that decides disputes arising between finance companies and their customers in service areas such as insurance, banking, financing, securities funds and debt collection.
 The board consists of specialized members and offers a low-cost alternative to proceedings in the courts.
 Decisions of the Financial Complaints Board are not binding but are usually accepted by the disputing parties.

 Is there a statutory transfer mechanism available for sales or transfers of books of (re)insurance?
-If so briefly describe the process.
+If so briefly describe the process

 No, Norway has no statutory law or specific transfer mechanism that regulates sales and transfers of books of insurance or reinsurance.
 As a main rule such sales or transfers agreement are only limited by the Agreement Act, which does not limit the parties in such a case.
-However as pointed out under question 4 it is an absolute requirement for all insurers and reinsurers to obtain a licence from the Norwegian Financial Supervisory Authority (the NFSA) to operate in Norway.
+However as pointed out under question 4 it is an absolute requirement for all insurers and reinsurers to obtain a license from the Norwegian Financial Supervisory Authority (the NFSA) to operate in Norway.
 Under question 2 we pointed out that different rules apply to non-life insurance undertakings, life insurance undertakings and credit insurance undertakings as set out in the Financial Institution Act with accompanying regulations.
 This implies that a buyer of books of insurance will need to satisfy the same obligations and requirements, and to be approved by the NFSA who need to be notified about sale and transfer.
-Reinsurance also need a separate licence, however there is no separate legal basis for it, and it will rely on the license requirements applicable for the underlaying insurance activity.
+Reinsurance also needs a separate license, however there is no separate legal basis for it, and it will rely on the license requirements applicable for the underlaying insurance activity.
 Reinsurance contracts are generally considered to be regular commercial contracts subject to general principles of Norwegian contract law and other legislation.

 What are the primary challenges to new market entrants?
 Are regulators supportive (or not) of new market entrants?

-from a market share of 6 per cent in 2000 and up to more than 25 percent in 2020.
+There is tough competition in the Norwegian insurance market.
+Four large domestic actors hold more than 70 per cent of the market shares.
+However, the smaller actors have increased from a market share of 6 per cent in 2000 and up to approximately 23 percent in 2023.
 This is mainly a result of insurance brokers placing business abroad, combined with an increasing number of insurance agents with their own brand that makes it possible for them to change insurers.
 The Norwegian insurance market is highly regulated, and thus compliance could be a challenge to new market entrants.

 To what extent is the market being challenged by digital innovation?

-The insurers are focused on digitalisation.
+The insurers are focused on digitalization.
 Norway has been in the forefront of digitalization and almost all Norwegians have access to secure digital identification online through BankID, which provides the basis for digital service offering.
 Some insurers have started to digitalize and automate the claims handling of some simple insurance products, but we do not see a lot of genuine innovation in the insurance sector in Norway.
 There are a few examples of new concepts and players, but overall it is still early days when it comes to insurtech in Norway.

 How is the digitization of insurance sales and/or claims handling treated in your jurisdiction, for example is the regulator in support (are there concessions to rules being made) or are there additional requirements that need to be met?